derangedhk417/pyfit/README.md

 # pyfit
 Flexible system for training neural networks to interpolate DFT data.

+## Notes

+1) You'll notice a lot of error messages split up into multiple lines.
+This is because I wanted this code to be readable in a terminal, or in an IDE that is split into multiple columns.
+I didn't enforce a maximum line width in the original version, and it got really annoying.

 # TODO

 1) Improve help output with examples and drill down into parameters.